 Promoting, and selling Africa hasn’t been easy, and it still isn’t.
 Over the years, I have given many seminars, presentations and discussions about the benefits and joys of travel to Africa.

 The number one reason above all others results from the misinformation that when one thing happens in Africa, it applies to the entire continent, so potential travelers believe that IT’S NOT SAFE.

 Here are some of the reasons you’ll not want to wait to plan your safari.

-- In 2014 and 2015 over 3200 rhino were slaughtered by poaching
+- In 2014 and 2015 over 3200 rhinos were slaughtered by poaching.

-- Leopards, Lions and Cheetah numbers decline each year
+- Leopards, lions and cheetah numbers decline each year.

-- Land Encroachment and Tribal Relocation are threatened
+- Land encroachment and tribal relocation are threatened.

-- Big Game Hunting isn’t slowing down
+- Big game hunting isn’t slowing down.

 A bucket list item usually denotes far in the future, and looking to the future for some of the wildlife, is a very scary proposition, nor is it guaranteed.